Upgrading to Windows 11

 Upgrading your device

-After Part 1 is completed, you can start Part 2 from the Software Center under the Operating Systems tab located on the right hand side.
-Part 2 typically takes longer than part 1, but you can leave your device while it continues the updates on its own.
+After Part 1 is completed, you can start Part 2 from the Software Center.
+Part 2 typically takes longer than Part 1, but you can leave your device while it continues the updates on its own.

 After the updates are complete, note that your first sign-in will take longer than usual.